C++ string handling: History

 While std::string standardized strings, legacy applications still commonly contain such custom string types and libraries may expect C-style strings, making it "virtually impossible" to avoid using multiple string types in C++ programs and requiring programmers to decide on the desired string representation ahead of starting a project.
 In a 1991 retrospective on the history of C++, its inventor Bjarne Stroustrup called the lack of a standard string type (and some other standard types) in C++ 1.0 the worst mistake he made in its development; "the absence of those led to everybody re-inventing the wheel and to an unnecessary diversity in the most fundamental classes".

 Description

 The std::string class is the standard representation for a text string since C++98.
 The class provides some typical string operations like comparison, concatenation, find and replace, and a function for obtaining substrings.
 A std::string can be constructed from a C-style string, and a C-style string can also be obtained from one.
-The individual units making up the string are of type char.
+The individual units making up the string are of type char (a single byte).
 In modern usage these are often not "characters", but parts of a multibyte character encoding such as UTF-8.